ShuJiaLab/ACsN/README.md

  - Add the ACsN_code folder and subfolders to the MATLAB path.
  - Copy the file 'ACsN_.m' to the folder '<ImageJ installation folder name>\plugins\Scripts\Process\'.
  - Select an open image in ImageJ and then press Process > ACsN from the menu toolbar.
- - To test the program you can use images provided in the Test Images folder.
+ - To test the program you can use the images provided in the Test Images folder.
+See the file Settings.txt for the aquisition parameters.

+The installation on a recommended computer should take less than 3 seconds.

 [ImageJ-MATLAB]: https://imagej.net/MATLAB_Scripting#Prerequisites